 What are Blu-ray region codes?

 The Blu-ray region codes are separated in three different zones.
 There are a few things about Blu-ray region codes you should know about before buying a Blu-ray player.
-One of them is that that Blu-ray region codes mean is that Blu-ray players sold in a specific region can only play Blu-ray discs that are made to be played only in that region.
-There are in total of 3 different regions, labeled A, B and C.
+One of them is that Blu-ray region codes mean that Blu-ray players sold in a specific region can only play Blu-ray discs that are made to be played in that region.
+There are in total 3 different regions, labeled A, B and C.

 - Region A: North America, South America, U.S. Territories, Japan, South Korea, Taiwan, and other areas of Southeast Asia